 The danger here is that if they then get a hold of fentanyl in its pure form, they may take too much, assuming that it’s been cut with weaker drugs or fillers.
 The result is often fatal.

 History of fentanyl

 Fentanyl was first synthesized by Paul Janssen in 1959.
 He synthesized the chemical while searching for substances that exhibited opioid activity.
-At this time, researchers were not sure why morphine worked as well as it did, as they did not yet realize that the brain contained opioid receptors.
-But they were very keen to find a way to synthesize a substance that would work like morphine or similar compounds such as pethidine.
+At this time, researchers were not sure why Opioid Pain Medication worked as well as it did, as they did not yet realize that the brain contained opioid receptors.
+But they were very keen to find a way to synthesize a substance that would work like Opioid Pain Medication or similar compounds such as pethidine.

-Being able to synthesize morphine in a lab would free pharmaceutical companies from reliance on international suppliers of opium.
+Being able to synthesize Opioid Pain Medication in a lab would free pharmaceutical companies from reliance on international suppliers of opium.

 After Janssen first synthesized fentanyl, the next stage of development was fentanyl citrate, which is the salt of fentanyl and citric acid.
 As fentanyl citrate, the drug enjoyed widespread use as an anesthetic as early as 1968.
 This early version of anesthetic was marketed under the brand name Sublimaze.

 Several years later, Jassen developed the Duragesic patch.
 This patch contained an inert gel that was infused with fentanyl.
 The patch proved useful in relieving extreme pain because it provided a steady dose of the drug.
 In fact, patches like these are on the WHO List of Essential Medications.